Lihula: Lihula Manor

 Despite the fact that the castle was destroyed during the Livonian War, a new manorial estate grew up right next to the original location thereafter.
 In the 1630s, it was recorded as the property of the Swedish general Åke Tott.
 The manor stayed in the Tott family until 1684, after which it belonged to various aristocratic families.
 The present neoclassicist manor house was built in the early 19th century.

-Episcopal See
+Episcopal see

 From 1211, it was the see of the Roman Catholic Diocese of Leal (also known as bishopric of Estonia), which was however suppressed as such in 1235, to establish on the same territory the Diocese of Dorpat, a prince-bishopric, which lasted till 1558, falling victim to the Reformation.

 Lihula Monument

-For a short period there was a monument in Lihula, honoring those Estonian soldiers who fought in the Wehrmacht against the Soviet Union during World War II.
+For less than two weeks, Luhila had a monument honoring Estonian soldiers who fought in the Wehrmacht against the Soviet Union during World War II.

-By the order of prime minister Juhan Parts, the authorities removed the monument and as of June 2007, it stands in the Museum of Fight for Estonia's Freedom in Tallinn.
+By order of Prime Minister Juhan Parts, the monument was removed.
+As of June 2007, it stands in the private Museum of Fight for Estonia's Freedom in Lagedi, near Tallinn.